mura1n/mura1n.github.io/_posts/2016-02-20-bloc-jams-angular.md

 sec_link: ''
 sec_button_icon: ''
 sec_button_text: ''
-lead_text: "We planned a co-design study to explore possible design solutions to cope with user's privacy concerns."
+lead_text: "We planned a co-design study to explore possible design solutions to cope with user's privacy concerns when they interact with LLM-powered systems."
 ---